rpashev/angular-recipe-app/README.md

 5. You can view the app on [http://localhost:4200](http://localhost:4200)

-7. To build for production run the following command
+6. To build for production run the following command
     ### `ng build`

+7. If you want to connect to the backend follow the instructions [here](https://github.com/rpashev/recipes-REST-express/#readme)

 ## Room for Improvement